 A retired U.S. Army officer and decorated combat veteran, Mr. Jimenez enlisted in the service at eighteen as a Private E-1 and ended his 24-year career as a Lieutenant Colonel, serving two tours in the Middle East, three tours in Europe as well as a number of deployments to Africa, Haiti and Central America.
 During his military career, he had several important roles in education.
 He served as the Program Director of eArmyU — at the time, the world’s largest educational portal and virtual university.

-MicroTech is a four-time member of the Inc. 500.
-The company has been named the most successful 8(a) Business for an unprecedented four years in a row (2009-12) and in 2012, MicroTech was inducted into the Inc. 500 Hall of Fame for its fifth consecutive appearance on Inc. Magazine’s fastest-growing private companies list.
-Other business forums like the Washington Business Journal, Virginia Chamber of Commerce, CRN Magazine, the Deloitte Tech Fast 500, and HispanicBusiness.com rank MicroTech among the top fast growth companies in the U.S.
+Washington Technology has recognized MicroTech as the most successful 8(a) Business for an unprecedented four years in a row (2009-12) and in 2012, MicroTech was inducted into the Inc. 500 Hall of Fame for its fifth consecutive appearance on Inc. Magazine’s fastest-growing private companies list.
+Other business forums like the Washington Business Journal, Virginia Chamber of Commerce, CRN Magazine, the Deloitte Technology Fast 500, and Hispanic Business have ranked MicroTech among the top fast growth companies in the U.S.

-His commitment to philanthropic activities and volunteer involvement has brought a number of community-focused awards including the U.S. Hispanic Advocacy Association “Bravo Award,” and the “Hermes Award” from the Hispanic Committee of Virginia.
-The Washington Business Journal recognized his philanthropic activities, and SmartCEO Magazine honored him as the Top CEO Philanthropist in the Washington DC area.
-Maryland Governor O’Malley recognized Mr. Jimenez in 2011 for his support of the Hispanic community and in 2013 he was awarded an Honorary Doctorate of Humane Letters from the Massachusetts School of Professional Psychology for his sustained efforts in support of Veteran and Latino communities.
+His commitment to philanthropic activities and volunteer involvement has brought a number of community-focused awards including the U.S. Hispanic Advocacy Association “Bravo Award,” the Hispanic Committee of Virginia “Hermes Award,” and he was named among SmartCEO Magazine’s “Top CEO Philanthropists” in the Washington DC area.
+Additionally, Maryland Governor O’Malley recognized Jimenez in 2011 for his support of the Hispanic community and in 2013 he was awarded an Honorary Doctorate of Humane Letters from the Massachusetts School of Professional Psychology for his sustained efforts in support of Veteran and Latino communities.

-Mr. Jimenez has appeared on CNN representing government suppliers and has been profiled in Inc., the Washington Post, Veterans Business Journal, Business Week, the American Legion, Washington Business Journal, Hispanic Business, SmartCEO, ExecutiveBiz.com, and CRN Magazine.
+Mr. Jimenez has appeared on CNN representing government suppliers and has been profiled in Inc., the Washington Post, Veterans Business Journal, Business Week, American Legion, Washington Business Journal, Hispanic Business, SmartCEO, ExecutiveBiz.com, and CRN Magazine.
 In 2011, he was profiled in the book, “Creating a Business You’ll Love.”